jrpotter/notebook/notes/memory/caches.md

 %%ANKI
 Basic
-Which level in the memory hierarchy serves as a cache for L0?
+L0 serves as a cache for what level in the memory hierarchy?
 Back: N/A. L0 is typically the top of the memory hierarchy.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1747861797184-->